+44 (0)1234 757575

 How bad could it be...?

-Wanting to be a Leader is far from being all the role requires, if you want it done well – and years of experience and expertise in one role doesn’t always translate well into leading others.
+Wanting to be a Leader is far from being all the role requires if you want them to lead well – and years of experience and expertise in one role doesn’t always translate well into leading other people.

 18% of managers reported that they are not confident in their leadership abilities.